Perspective: Time irreversibility in systems observed at coarse resolution: Dynamics at coarse resolution

 Recall that as soon as the waiting time in the discrete states is not exponentially distributed or depends on previous states, the coarse-grained jump process is \emph{not} Markovian.
 To make this explicit, only milestoning-type of coarse grainings may yield Markov jump dynamics in the presence of a time-scale separation, whereas lumping does \emph{not} \cite{Schuette2011JCP,Hartich2021PRX,Suarez2021JCTC}.
-Beside not calling it ``milestoning'', this fact was realized already by Kramers in his seminal work \cite{Kramers1940P} \blue{(see Figure \ref{fig:Kramers} and note that Kramers' partitioning of configuration space is a prime example of milestoning; for more details see Supplemental Material in Ref.~\cite{Hartich2023PRR})}.
+Beside not calling it ``milestoning'', this fact was realized already by Kramers in his seminal work \cite{Kramers1940P}\blue{.
+The Kramers result is displayed in Fig.~\ref{fig:Kramers} where the waiting-time density of a two-state system is shown after lumping (see Fig.~\ref{fig:Kramers}b-d; far from the exponential line) and milestoning (see Fig.~\ref{fig:Kramers}f-h; approaching the exponential in the limit of a very high and sharp barriers and well-separated milestones)}.
 It is also very well established in the community building Markov-state models \cite{Schuette2011JCP,Suarez2021JCTC}.
 Yet, it has only recently becoming appreciated in Stochastic Thermodynamics \cite{Hartich2021PRX,Hartich2023PRR,Blom2024PNASU,vanderMeerPRX2022,vanderMeer2023PRL,Degunther2024PNASU} which we will address below in more detail.

-Assuming the coarse-grained dynamics (to a sufficient approximation) corresponds to a Markov process (i.e., implicitly assuming that it emerged from a milestoning-type of coarse-graining\blue{, see Fig.~\ref{fig:milestone_2d}d}), a trajectory $(x_\tau)_{0\le\tau\le t}$ corresponds to a sequence of digitized, say $N$, states.
+Assuming the coarse-grained dynamics (to a sufficient approximation) corresponds to a Markov process (i.e., implicitly assuming that it emerged from a milestoning-type of coarse-graining, see Fig.~\ref{fig:milestone_2d}d), a trajectory $(x_\tau)_{0\le\tau\le t}$ corresponds to a sequence of digitized, say $N$, states.
 The evolution of the probability of said states encoded in the probability vector $p(t)\in(\mathbbm{R}^+)^N$ follows a master equation \cite{Schnakenberg1976RMP,Gardiner1985} $\frac{\rmd}{\rmd t}p(t)=Lp(t)$ where $L$ is an $N\times N$ matrix whose elements $L_{ij}=r_{ji}$ for $i\ne j$ are transition rates between states $j\to i$ and $L_{ii}=-\sum_{j\ne i}L_{ji}$.
 We remind ourselves that the Markov-jump process is an approximation to the long-time-scale dynamics of the microscopic system only, i.e., temporal resolution is lost.
 Therefore, Markov-jump models correspond to a \emph{less general} class of dynamics and are in fact already captured (including short-time motions) in diffusion models, a fact that is occasionally forgotten.

 Analogously to overdamped diffusion in Eq.~\eqref{W}, a system in a non-equilibrium stationary state with state probability vector $p_{\rm s}$ may perform work, which in the Markov-jump case reads \cite{Seifert2012RPP} $W=\frac12\sum_{i,j}[(p_{\rm s})_jr_{ji}-(p_{\rm s})_ir_{ij}]\ln({r_{ji}}/{r_{ij}})$, giving rise to an entropy production in the medium $\DSm=W/T$.
 In steady states, this is the only source of entropy production, such that $\DSt=\DSm\ge0$.
 For any non-stationary preparation of the system, $p(0)\ne p_{\rm s}$, the probability density changes in time and there is an additional contribution to entropy production---the change of Gibbs-Shannon entropy in the system \cite{Schnakenberg1976RMP,Seifert2012RPP,Peliti2021},